Jim89/r101/ggplot2/installation-instructions.md

 > install.packages("ggplot2")
 ```

-You may get a pop-up saying something about the default library location being unaccessible, and asking you if you want to use a local library.
+You may get a pop-up saying something about the default library location being inaccessible, and asking you if you want to use a local library.
 If you do get this popup, select 'yes'. `R` should now install the `ggplot2` onto your local system (you should see some output in the console as it does this).
 Once it's finished enter the following at the console:

 ```
 > library(ggplot2)